Trashpanda-GameDev/Radiant-Mythology-2/README.md

 1. From the existing patch, it looks like the `PSPGAME\SYSDIR\EBOOT.BIN` is where most of the menu text is.
 1. `PSP_GAME\USRDIR\quest\qdata.bin` was also translated
 1. The `SCR` files are proabaly story/skit text
+1. `○○` can be used in the english translation to input the player name
+1. A line is approximately this big before it goes to a new line: `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 # Skit files
 The `PSP_GAME\USRDIR\facechat\*.arc` contain the story/skit files